stryker-mutator/stryker-js/packages/stryker-karma-runner/README.md

 *Note*: Whichever testFramework you use should also be reflected in the `testFramework` property of stryker itself.
 For example: `testFramework: 'mocha'`

 Not all karma config can be overriden, as Stryker requires specific functionality from the testRunner to do its magic.

-Karma config that *cannot* be overriden:
+The following Karma config options cannot be overridden:

-* `files`: The karma-runner will fill this based on the `files` and `filesToMutate` configuration in the `stryker-conf.js` file.
+* `files`: The karma-runner will fill this based on the `files` and `mutate` configuration in the `stryker-conf.js` file (or your `karma.conf.js` file when using the *automatic setup*).
-* `coverageReporter`: This will be enabled for the initial test run, disabled for testing the mutants.
+* `coverageReporter`: For the initial test run, the `stryker-karma-runner` will use its own coverage reporter.
+For testing the mutants, however, it will be disabled.
 * `autoWatch`, `singleRun`: Stryker needs full control on when to run the karma tests

 ### Full config example